Arts & Entertainment Industries Management

 - Gallery Management

 Rider University is a smaller liberal-arts institution, which affords smaller classes, more individualized attention from faculty and a real sense of community.
-Rider's undergraduate Arts Administration program provides a solid foundation-whether continuing on to graduate study, breaking directly into the field, or pursuing related fields such as:
+Rider's undergraduate Arts & Entertainment Industries Management program provides a solid foundation-whether continuing on to graduate study, breaking directly into the field, or pursuing related fields such as:

 - Institutional Advancement